Is measles serious?

 How is measles spread or passed to others?

-Measles is spread by bodily fluids – drops of saliva from the mouth, mucus from the nose, coughing or sneezing, and tears from the eyes.
-The measles virus can also float in the air for up to one hour after someone with measles coughs or sneezes indoors.
-Someone who breathes air containing the measles virus can get measles.
+Measles is a very contagious viral disease that is spread through the air from person to person.
+Measles can be transmitted when someone with measles coughs or sneezes, and other people breathing the air containing the measles virus can then get measles.
+The measles virus can also float in the air for up to one hour after someone with measles has coughed or sneezed.
 People with measles can spread the disease to others from 4 days before the rash starts (before they know they have the disease), through 4 days after the rash begins.

 What does it mean to be “exposed” to measles?